Finish What You Started - 10 Hacks for How to Get Things Done

 Finish What You Started by Creating Deadlines and Rewarding for Yourself

 If you’re like me, having something due whenever isn’t helpful.
 I need to have solid times when something needs to be finished, and I need to be rewarded for my efforts.
 The rewards don’t have to be huge—getting a mani/pedi or purchasing some new music—just something that reinforces my good work.

-Finishing something that’s been haunting you is one of the best feelings around.
+Finishing what you start and completing a project that’s been haunting you is one of the best feelings around.
 Enjoy what you’ve achieved and know that the next time you set out to finish a project that it will be less stressful and more enjoyable.